Bulimo/alx-low_level_programming/0x0A-argc_argv/README.md

 	3. 2-args.c : a program that prints all arguments it receives.
 	4. 3-mul.c :  a program that multiplies two numbers.The program should print the result of the multiplication, followed by a new line.You can assume that the twn numbers and result of the multiplication can be stored in an integer,If the program does not receive two arguments,your program should print Error, followed by a new line, and return 1
 	5. 4-add.c : a program that adds positive numbers.
 Prints the result, followed by a new line; If no number is passed to the program, print 0, followed by a new line; If one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1.
 Assume that numbers and the addition of all the numbers can be stored in an int
+	6. 100-change.c : a program that prints the minimum number of coins to make change for an amount of money.